xanwerneck/birdie-test/README.md

 ### Feedback and support

 Please, feel free to contact me about this project, will be a pleasure to talk about it.

+### Can be better - To do

+- **Coverage of interface tests (eg. App.tsx integration tests)** I'm looking for, in the next step, to create an integration test for the App.tsx component.
+The coverage of frontend tests is in the context of isolated components.
+- **UI/UX of the project**
+I was really focused on parts of CI/CD, test coverage, and Heroku deploy Also, I prefer hearing from a PD about some improvements that may I do
+- **CI/CD relation**
+For the future, I need to make an integration to make sure that CD will run just after CI passed